appstonia/pg_vectorjoin/README.md

 **VectorNestedLoop** -- Loads a block of outer tuples, then scans the inner relation once per block instead of once per tuple.
 For a batch size of 2000, this reduces inner rescans by a factor of 2000x.
-A single-key SIMD fast path compares the entire outer block against each inner value in one pass.
+A SIMD fast path compares the entire outer block against each inner value in one pass using the leading join key; for composite (multi-column) keys, the remaining key columns are verified with a scalar comparison on the SIMD-matched candidates.
 The inner relation is materialized into a tuplestore on first scan and replayed from memory for subsequent blocks.
+When a native index nested loop is available on the inner relation's join key, the planner declines the vectorized path in favor of the indexed plan.

 **VectorMergeJoin** -- Merges two sorted streams with batch processing of match groups.
 When all join keys are pass-by-value types, a block merge mode